cilliagustin/projectportfolio3/README.md

 Instead of representing the puzzle as a nested list, it will divide the rows and columns each 3  numbers to create a more understandable grid.
 It also prints some guide numbers (in cyan) so the user can see easily the row and column value for the number they have to enter and makes sure to print all zeroes in red and non-zero numbers in green so the user can easily differentiate between known and unknown numbers.

 #### Typewriter function
 This function takes a string as a parameter and prints it character by character so the user can read it as it is being written.
-This uses the modules "sys" and "time" to get each character at a time and prints them every 0.1 seconds.
+This uses the [modules "sys" and "time"](#modules) to get each character at a time and prints them every 0.1 seconds.
 Once the message is printed, it has another delay of two seconds before continuing.

 The function is used when closing the application and when solving the sudoku.

-#### Get salutation function
-This function is used when closing the application.
-Using the "datetime" module, it gets the hour that the user is using the app and returns a salutation according to the current hour.

 #### Run app screen function
-This function was created just to avoid repeating code because in the run app function there were two cases where the code cleared the screen and printed the same text (and the puzzle).
+This function was created just to avoid repeating code because in the [start app function](#start-app-function) there were two cases where the code cleared the screen and printed the same text (and the puzzle).
 To avoid code repetition, this function does exactly that.

 #### Is number format valid function
 The way this function works is that it takes an input and checks if the input is a set of numbers formatted in an accepted way.